Dolmant/LWEB/readme.txt

 to run your server simply use
 node server.js
-this uses your mailgun server to send emails to upload to heroku use git push --no-verify heroku master
+this uses your mailgun server to send emails

+to upload to heroku copy to the other git folder (do a grunt build then remove the .gitignores and the node folders) and use git push --no-verify heroku master